JohnSnowLabs/johnsnowlabs/docs/en/jsl/examples.md

 ## Regressive Sentence similarity/ Paraphrasing

 Measures how similar two sentences are on a scale from 0 to 5 with 21 classes representing a regressive label.
-This is a sub-task of [GLUE](https://arxiv.org/pdf/1804.07461.pdf) and based on[STSB - Regressive semantic sentence similarity](https://www.aclweb.org/anthology/S17-2001/) .
+This is a sub-task of [GLUE](https://arxiv.org/pdf/1804.07461.pdf) and based on [STSB - Regressive semantic sentence similarity](https://www.aclweb.org/anthology/S17-2001/).

 ```python
 t5 = nlp.load('en.t5.base')